Technology Assistance at OAB

-OAB offers IT training to people who are living with sight loss.
-These are one-to-one sessions with a volunteer, focussed on individual requirements – whether it’s getting started for the first time, learning how to manage emails more effectively, good ‘housekeeping’, or feeling more confident about online shopping.
-We are also able to help you with specialist software.
+OAB offers technology assistance to people who are living with sight loss.
+There are one-to-one sessions with a trainer, focussed on individual requirements – whether it’s getting started for the first time, learning how to manage emails more effectively, good ‘housekeeping’, or feeling more confident about online shopping.
+We are also able to help you with general advice and specialist software.

 We have assisted people with a wide variety of needs: